 Since the 1990s the EU has been pursuing climate change mitigation targets.
 Following the international commitment to the legally binding greenhouse gas reduction under the Kyoto Protocol, the approach was broadened and deepened with the 20-20-20% targets for 2020.
 In which, one of the main targets would be 20% reduction of Green House Gas (GHG) by the year 2020 (compared to the level of 1995), while the EU has set itself the target of reducing 40% GHG by 2030.
 This ambitious targets surely require substantial measures in all affected areas.

-Before the mass production of innovative chargers for future electric vehicles, it is crucial to thoroughly perform the test on the complete setup (charger and battery) operating under a number of actual environment conditions so that main risks are properly addressed as an indicator to manufacturer(s).
-Within the project scope of work, TNO will contribute to the project by developing the testing testbench that ensures the similar conditions of the elements would operate in actual vehicles.
+Before the mass production of innovative chargers for future electric vehicles, it is crucial to thoroughly perform the tests on the complete setup (charger and battery) operating under a number of actual environment conditions so that main risks are properly addressed as an indicator to manufacturer(s).
+Within the project scope of work, TNO will contribute to the project by developing the testbench.
+It ensures the similar conditions of the elements operating in actual vehicles.

 The first and foremost expectation of project partners would be the cost reduction for the semiconductors to be used in future electric vehicles; and then the very high efficiency of power conversions (up to 98%) is achieved by using high bandwidth switching frequency.
 As a result of this, the users can benefit from the new generation of electric vehicles with much smaller operation power electronic modules (40% less in volume), longer driving ranges, less energy consumption and the much lower cost for the transportation expense.